18F/18f.gsa.gov/_team/boone.md

 first_name: Greg
 last_name: Boone
 full_name: Greg Boone
-role:
+role: Developer
-location: DCA
+location: DC
-github:
+github: gboone
-twitter:
+twitter: gboone42
-team:
+team: Outreach
 ---

 Greg works on the team that builds, codes, and publishes 18F's website.
 In his words, "I tell people I help a team of 100 people who want to make their government better.The projects I work on directly support the work that everybody else on this team does.
 Having a better website and a robust blog helps us tell every American how their government is getting better and helps recruits more amazing people to join us."